Critical analyses of RVE concepts in local and peridynamic micromechanics of composites: Introduction

 \section{Introduction}

-The prediction of the behavior of composite materials (CM) in terms of the mechanical properties of phases and their microstructure is a central problem of micromechanics.
-In turn, the stress field estimations in the constituents are based on a substitution into one or another micromechanical scheme of a solution (called basic problem) for one inclusion inside the infinite homogeneous matrix subjected to some homogeneous effective field.
-In the case of locally elastic properties of constituents, for both the ellipsoidal homogeneous inclusion and homogeneous effective field, this solution has an analytical representation in the form of Eshelby \cite{Eshelby`1957} tensor (see for references \cite{Parnell`2016}, \cite{Zhou`et`2013}).
-For the general inclusion shape, various numerical methods have been developed.
-So, the finite element analysis (FEA) in the truncation method is used for the modeling of the infinite medium by an increased size sample.
-Immediate considerations of the infinite medium were performed by either the boundary integral equation methods (see e.g., \cite{Liu`et`2011}, Chapter 11 in \cite{Buryachenko`2022a}), or the volume integral equation ones (see for references, e.g., \cite{Buryachenko`2007}).
-The general comprehensive reviews of the various methods of micromechanics were given in the books \cite{Buryachenko`2007}, \cite{Buryachenko`2022a}, \cite{Dvorak`2013}, \cite{Kachanov`S`2018}, \cite{Mura`1987},\cite{Torquato`2002}.
+The key concepts of micromechanics involve predicting the mechanical behavior of composite materials (CM) based on the mechanical properties of their phases and microstructure.
+The process often requires analyzing the stress field in the constituent phases of the material, typically by using micromechanical models that account for inclusions within a matrix subjected to some homogeneous effective field.
+The prediction of the stress field relies on solving a basic problem that represents a single ellipsoidal inclusion within an infinite, homogeneous matrix subjected to a uniform effective field; this solution has an analytical representation in the form of Eshelby \cite{Eshelby`1957} tensor (see for references \cite{Parnell`2016}, \cite{Zhou`et`2013}).
+For more complex inclusion shapes, analytical solutions like Eshelby’s tensor are not feasible.
+In such cases, finite element analysis (FEA) is widely used in combination with the truncation method modeling the infinite medium by expanding the sample size.
+Boundary integral equations (see e.g., \cite{Liu`et`2011}, Chapter 11 in \cite{Buryachenko`2022a}) and volume integral equations (see for references, e.g., \cite{Buryachenko`2007}) methods can handle infinite domains by converting the problem into a set of integral equations over the boundary and volume of the inclusions, respectively.
+Notable references include comprehensive texts and books in works such as those by authors \cite{Buryachenko`2007}, \cite{Buryachenko`2022a}, \cite{Dvorak`2013}, \cite{Kachanov`S`2018}, \cite{Mura`1987},\cite{Torquato`2002}.